wb-driver/DRIVER2.0/API.md

 * `permissions` : List

+## Bulk Upload

-*To get detailed list of files added for bulk upload make a GET request to `/api/bulk-upload-details/`
+* To get detailed list of files added for bulk upload make a GET request to `/api/bulk-upload-details/`

 * Result fields